 One of Dr. Wilson's first actions was to completely restructure the UMass Building Authority in anticipation of efforts to rebuild the infrastructure of the University.
 While we worked hard to increase capital funding from the state, we knew that we would have to do most of this work ourselves.
 In the last five years, we have accomplished over $1.6 Billion in capital projects with only about 20% of that coming from the state.
 This includes the first dormitories built in Amherst in the last 30 years.
 Dorms, power plants, research buildings, classroom buildings, and athletic facilities have all been built in recent years.
 At the Board meeting in the fall of 2007, the University of Massachusetts Board of Trustees approved a $2.9 Billion capital plan to guide the University over the coming decade.

-He serves on the Boards of the Massachusetts Technology Leadership Council (MassTLC), the Massachusetts Continuing Legal Education organization (MCLE), the John Adams Innovation Institute, and the New England Council.
+He served on the Boards of the Massachusetts Technology Leadership Council (MassTLC), the Massachusetts Continuing Legal Education organization (MCLE), the John Adams Innovation Institute, and the New England Council.
 He presently serves on the national Board of Directors of the Alliance for Research in Science and Technology for America (ASTRA) and is a member of the national Council on Competitiveness.